benbjohnson/litestream.io/content/guides/systemd.md

 EOF
 ```

-This configuration specifies that we want want Litestream to monitor our
+This configuration specifies that we want Litestream to monitor our
 `friends.db` database in our home directory and continuously replicate it to
 our `mybkt.litestream.io` S3 bucket.